 Religion?
 With the melting pot of people, you get quite a variation in religion as well.

 Food?
 The local favorite dish is stewed chicken with rice and beans.
 If you love your McDonald’s or Starbucks you will be in for quite a shock as for the most part.
 You will not find franchises in Belize.
-The local Chinese food shops have taken the roll of fast food provider and serve, burgers, fried chicken, pork shops as well as all the normal Chinese food choices.
+The local Chinese food shops have taken the roll of fast food provider and serve, burgers, fried chicken, pork shops as well as all the regular Chinese food choices.
 You can always find nice restaurants around town if you want to dine a bit more upscale.

 A few more things to consider